All About Stonemasons

 - Permastone Installer

-There were about 18,900 jobs for Stonemason in 2016 (in the United States).
+In 2016, there was an estimated number of 18,900 jobs in the United States for Stonemason.
 New jobs are being produced at a rate of 9.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Stonemason by 2026.
 The BLS estimates 1,800 yearly job openings in this field.

 The states with the most job growth for Stonemason are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Vermont, Mississippi, or Maine.
 These states have the worst job growth for this type of profession.